sulmanen/prangler/README.md

 ## Release History
 0.0.1 Pack html partials to $templateCache and automatically strip whitespace.
-0.0.2 Rename plugin and task to grunt-angular-prangler for better visibility
+0.0.2 Rename plugin and task to grunt-angular-prangler for better visibility 0.0.3 Reverted to old name "prangler" as the actual task name.